finnthedawg/imdb-sentiment/README.md

 unsupervised set, reviews of any rating are included and there are an even number of reviews `>5` and `<=5`.

+After analyzing multiple models and multiple parameters, the best model used a support vector machine, the porter stemmer, Doc2Vec tokenization and bi-gram modelling.
+Resulting in the performance over the test set of:
+**90.47%**

 ## Run instructions
 Install the required packages
 ```